 “Seek first to understand, then to be understood”.

 2.)
 STAY ON TOPIC – please do not post something unrelated to the specific matter and content of the thread subject.
 There is a ALWAYS a daily open thread available for any subject you feel should get attention.
-However, if we are currently investing time in a current case discussion (ex.
-Zimmerman/Martin, Wilson/Mike Brown, Chambers) DO NOT, post those topics on the Daily Open Thread.
+Never place unrelated, “O/T”, or “Off Topic” comments on a thread unrelated to the topic.
+It is not ok to say: “sorry, O/T but”… or any iteration therein.

 3.)
 NARROW YOUR THOUGHTS – Quality beats quantity.
-Construct your comments to target specific areas and not broad generalizations about the discussion topic at hand.
+Please construct your comments to target specific areas and not broad generalizations about the discussion topic at hand.
 If you have four or five disconnected points, break them up into individual comments.

 4.)
-AVOID GENERALIZATIONS – words like “he, she, they, it, them” should rarely be used.
+AVOID GENERALIZATIONS – Don’t speak in riddles.
+Words like “he, she, they, it, them” should rarely be used.
 Spell out “who” using the name, spell out who “they” are at the beginning of every sentence in your paragraph; so that there is clarity as to who you are talking about.
+Avoid using acronyms.

 5.)
 BLOCK PARAGRAPHS – Do not post huge blocks of text.
 Think of the reader, and modify your presentation for understanding, not for exclaiming.
 Do not write to yourself, you are writing to others, so please structure your presentations such that other people can grasp and enjoy.
 NEVER post massive blocks of text without paragraph breaks.

 6.)
 PARAGRAPHS – Should NEVER be longer than two or three sentences taking up three to five standard lines of text.
-Again, you are writing to understand, not to be understood, the emphasis should be on the reader comprehending what you are sharing.
+Again, you are writing to be understood, the emphasis should be on the reader comprehending what you are sharing.

 8.)
 TIME – Everyone ‘s time is valuable.
 Some of our discussion threads are 500 to 1,000+ comments long.
-Please try not to duplicate the commentary that might already exist and has been missed because the entire thread has not been analyzed.
 We try to limit the comments to 500 and then post another related thread, but with some research threads it is challenging to do so because we do not want to break a continuity.

-9.)
-THOUSANDS ARE WATCHING – For every person writing, there are 1000 or more reading lurkers.
+10.)
+THOUSANDS ARE WATCHING – For every person writing a comment, there are easily 100,000 or more reading lurkers on every discussion thread.
 Do not write anything you would not say in your own living room.
 Do not disparage our conversation with vulgarity, profanity, or any expressions of any “ism”.

 - Intentional efforts to distract